 \textbf{Our approach: Validate training data using ``task duality''.} In order to systematically validate training data, we first observe that there is a natural ``\emph{duality}'' in table tasks.
 Specifically, for each classification table task $T_C$, we can construct a ``dual'' generative task $T_G$, and vice versa, defined as follows:

 \begin{definition} [Task duality].
 Let $T_G$ be a generative table-task, and $T_G(R)$ be an instance of the task $T_G$ instantiated with a table $R$.
 Similarly, let $T_C$ be a classification table-task, and $T_C(f(R))$ be an instance of the task $T_C$, instantiated with table $f(R)$, where $f$ is a deterministic transformation function applied to $R$.
-Let $M$ be an oracle model that produces ground-truth completions.
+Let $M$ be an oracle model that produces ground-truth completions for any task.
 The generative task $T_G$ is said to be a \emph{dual task} of $T_C$, if for any table $R$, we always have $M(T_G(R)) \equiv M(T_C(f(R)))$, using some fixed transformation $f$.\footnote{Duality in the other direction for generative-tasks can be defined similarly.} \end{definition}

 Intuitively, a task $T_G$ is the dual of $T_C$, if for any table $R$, $M(T_G(R))$ and $M(T_C(f(R)))$ are always expected to produce the same output.
-For example, we can see that the two tasks constructed for Error-detection in Figure~\ref{fig:gen-val-arch}, as well as the two tasks constructed for Schema-matching in Figure~\ref{fig:example-tasks-schema-matching}, are expected to produce the same output, as marked in dashed rectangles, making them ``dual tasks''.
+For example, we can see that the two tasks constructed for Error detection in Figure~\ref{fig:gen-val-arch}, as well as the two tasks constructed for Schema matching in Figure~\ref{fig:example-tasks-schema-matching}, are expected to produce the same output, as marked in dashed rectangles, making them ``dual tasks''.

 We illustrate duality and its construction $f$ in more detail below.